scsnl/YZ_sMRI_math_reading_NT_2025/README.md

 ---

 **Note:** All scripts are thoroughly commented to guide users through each analysis step and make replication easier.
+After downloading the repository, users need to update the working directory in the R scripts (e.g., setwd) and the project directory in the Python scripts so that they point to the local path of the repository in the user’s environment.
+Once these repository-level paths are updated, the scripts, including interanll called scripts (e.g., myRfunc.R), should run smoothly.

 ---